yilmazhasan/custom-permutation/README.md

 __2. nonChoices rule:__ `{ 0: ['a'] }`

-    At index=0 ther can NOT be element 'a'
+    At index=0 there can NOT be element 'a'

 _Note: given index are considered as 0 based: [index=0, index=1, etc]_

 __Result set:__

-Let's see all permutations, and which ones are valid and not.
+Let's see all permutations, and which ones are valid or not.
 - `['a', 'b', 'c']` : violates nonChoices rule: _first element is `'a'`, but shouldn't be `'a'`
 - `['a', 'c', 'b']` : violates nonChoices rule: _first element is `'a'`, but shouldn't be `'a'`_
 - `['b', 'a', 'c']` : ok